 Further information regarding your rights please visit the Information Commissioners Officer (ICO) website by clicking here

 Even with the security measure we have in place to protect your data, we also have procedures in place to deal with any suspected data security breaches.
-It we suspect that there is a breach, We will notify you and any applicable regulator (ICO) of a suspected data security breach in accordance with the regulations set out by the GDPR
+It we suspect that there is a breach, We will notify you and any applicable regulator (ICO) of a suspected data security breach in accordance with the regulations set out by the UK GDPR

 IF YOU FAIL TO PROVIDE PERSONAL DATA

 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with goods or services).
 In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.

 If you wish to discuss matters please do not hesitate to contact us.